SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Failed chemical reactions are rarely reported, even though they could still provide information about the bounds on the reaction conditions needed for product formation; here data from such reactions are used to train a machine-learning algorithm, which is subsequently able to predict reaction outcomes with greater accuracy than human intuition.

-**Tags:** Computer science, Theory and computation, Solid-state chemistry
+**Tags:** Computer science, Solid-state chemistry, Theory and computation

 ---